 Who we are: We are veterinarians who live and/or work in San Mateo County, as well as San Francisco and Santa Clara Counties.
 We gather to network and share clinical experiences, as well as to hear from speakers for continuing education.

-When we meet: We meet on the third Tuesday of every odd month, unless otherwise scheduled.
-Our meetings are at The Van's restaurant in Belmont, California.
-We meet at 6:30 pm to socialize and the meeting is called to order at 7 pm.
+When we meet: We used to meet on the third Tuesday of every odd month, unless otherwise scheduled.
+Our meetings have been at The Van's restaurant in Belmont, California, which has now closed.
+As the pandemic eases and we find a new venue, we look forward to gathering again to socialize and learn in new surroundings.

 In December 2017, Canine Influenza Virus (CIV) was identified on the San Francisco Peninsula.
 Cases of CIV have now also been reported throughout the San Francisco Bay Area, the Santa Clara Valley, the East Bay, Sacramento, Fresno, and the Monterey Bay area.
 Veterinary experts recommend that dog owners remain cautious about permitting interactions among dogs with unknown vaccination status.